osmancakir/osmancakirioblog/content/notebooks/life-notes/2021-films.md

 - Life is wasted on people
 - It is huge to finally embrace the life you never planned on

+Our guy, Greenberg, used to make music and become almost famous.
+He refused a record deal thinking it will not be the only one and unfortunately it was and now he is a carpenter.
+He is depressed and visiting his brother and trying to do nothing for a while.

 These two sentences are actually revealing so much comfort and relief and so well explained in this film, it feels like a hug.

 <h6>19 - While We're Young - Noah Baumbach - USA - 2014 - 23.02.2021</h6>